SamirJsx/PersonManagement---Simple-CRUD-Using-ADO.NET/README.md

 dotnet run
 ```

 This command starts the application and runs it in your terminal.
-If your application is a console app, you will see output in the terminal.
-For web applications, it may provide a URL where you can access the app in your browser.
+You will see output in the terminal.

 ### 5. Usage